 The general conditions for issuance of a Section 404 Permit (regardless of type) include:

 - Prior Water Quality Certification.
-A 401 water quality certification from ADEQ must be obtained.
+A 401 water quality certification from DEQ must be obtained.

 - Proper Maintenance.
 Any structure or fill authorized shall be of correct material, properly maintained, including maintenance to ensure public safety.